Updated: 6 days ago

 Back in the days, Swiss shepherds from the French speaking Valais region needed to bring food up to the Alps that was relative cheap and wouldn’t spoil easily in the hot summer month.
 So they brought cheese and potatoes.
 While the potatoes roasted in the fire, a big piece of cheese was put close to the fire.
 Once it started melting the cheese was taken away and scraped of the cheese onto the baked potatoes.
 This was not only filling and nourishing but also delicious.
 In French ‘to scrape’ translates to ‘racler’ and this is where the term Raclette comes from.

 Today, few houses have an open fire place, so to simulate the process we now have Raclette Melter that hold a block or half wheel of cheese under a heating element.
-Once melted, the cheese is being scraped off onto the prepared potatoes.

 Another variety is a Raclette Grill, ‘ Pierre chaude’ which allows melting individual portions of cheese and offers a grill top to serve grilled vegetables, meat, chicken, or fish with the cheese.